 If your future plans call for a higher-level qualification, or you want to try something new and change direction when you make the transition from Service life, an Access Diploma could be just what you need to open wide your window of opportunity …

-What is an Access to HE Diploma?
+What is an Access Diploma?

-To give it its full title, the Access to Higher Education Diploma is a qualification that prepares students for study at degree level.
+To give it its full name, the Access to Higher Education Diploma is a qualification that prepares students for study at degree level.
 It has been designed to give you relevant academic subject knowledge, and the opportunity to learn how to approach study at university level and develop techniques to help you succeed.

 There is no such thing as a typical Access to HE student.
 Access to HE Diplomas are taken by students of all ages and backgrounds.
 Access to HE courses are usually completed in one year, however you can also study part-time over two or more years.
-There are more than 1,200 recognised Access to HE courses available and you can find full details listed here.
+There are more than 1,200 recognised Access to HE courses available and you can find full details here

 Is it right for me?